-Bailey Zimmerman has now revealed that three Leave The Light On highlights have made the cut for Religiously: The Album - ‘Rock and A Hard Place’, ‘Where It Ends’ and the up-and-coming artist's first ever Country Radio No. 1, ‘Fall In Love’.
+Bailey Zimmerman then revealed that three Leave The Light On highlights had made the cut for Religiously: The Album - ‘Rock and A Hard Place’, ‘Where It Ends’ and the up-and-coming artist's first ever Country Radio No. 1, ‘Fall In Love’.

 Last year, Bailey Zimmerman spoke to Holler about how he's been writing almost non-stop, and confirmed that he was planning to drop his debut album in 2023.

-With the Louisville artist picking up the pace at which he's been sharing new music as he join Morgan Wallen on his world tour, it seems the momentum behind Bailey Zimmerman is rapidly building as he gears up for his debut album release on May 12.
+With the Louisville artist picking up the pace at which he's been sharing new music as he join Morgan Wallen on his world tour, it seems the momentum behind Bailey Zimmerman is rapidly building as he continues his debut album rollout.